jkennedy559/bjj_data/README.md

-### Goal:
+### Project:

-Build a database of match results from major IBJJF competitions.
+Compile a dataset of brown belt match results from the IBJJF Europeans.

 1. Scrape matches from Flograppling.
 Datapoints include competitors, date, video time, belt and video url link.